-Our targeted end markets include consumer, enterprise computing (comprised of servers and storage), communications (comprised of enterprise communications and telecommunications), industrial, aerospace and defense, healthcare and green technology.
+Our targeted end markets include consumer (comprised primarily of smartphones), enterprise computing (comprised of servers and storage), communications (comprised of enterprise communications and telecommunications), industrial, aerospace and defense, healthcare and green technology.
 We offer a full range of services to our customers including design, manufacturing, engineering, order fulfillment, logistics and after-market services.
 We are focused on expanding these service offerings across our major markets with existing and new customers.
 In particular, we intend to invest in assets and resources to expand our design, engineering and after-market service capabilities and to grow our business in the commercial aerospace and defense, healthcare, industrial and green technology end markets, while continuing to pursue higher-value opportunities with existing customers.
-Our recent acquisition of Scotland-based Invec Solutions Limited (Invec) is expected to enhance our after-market services offering.
+We are seeking acquisition opportunities to grow in these areas; our acquisition earlier this year of Scotland-based Invec Solutions Limited (Invec) is expected to enhance our after-market services offering.

 Although we supply products and services to over 100 customers, we depend upon a relatively small number of customers for a significant portion of our revenue.
-In the aggregate, our top 10 customers represented 70% of revenue for the first quarter of 2010 (71% for the year ended December 31, 2009).
+In the aggregate, our top 10 customers represented 71% of revenue for the first half of 2010 (71% for the year ended December 31, 2009).

-The products and services we provide serve a wide variety of end products, including smartphones; networking, wireless and telecommunications equipment; storage devices; servers; aerospace and defense electronics, such as in-flight entertainment and guidance systems; healthcare products; audiovisual equipment, including set-top boxes and flat-panel televisions; printers and related supplies; peripherals; gaming products; and a range of industrial and green technology electronic equipment.
+The products and services we provide serve a wide variety of end products, including smartphones; networking, wireless and telecommunications equipment; storage devices; servers; aerospace and defense electronics, such as in-flight entertainment and guidance systems; healthcare products; audiovisual equipment, including set-top boxes; printers and related supplies; peripherals; and a range of industrial and green technology electronic equipment.

 We believe we are well positioned to compete effectively in the EMS industry, given our financial strength and our position as one of the major EMS providers worldwide.
-Our priorities include (i) growing revenue through organic program wins and acquisitions; (ii) improving financial results including operating margins, return on invested capital (ROIC) and cash flow performance; (iii) developing and enhancing profitable relationships with leading customers across our strategic target market segments; (iv) broadening the range of services we offer to our customers; and (v) expanding capabilities in services and technologies that expand our revenue base beyond our traditional areas of EMS manufacturing expertise.
-We believe that success in these areas will result in improved financial performance which will enhance shareholder value.
+Our priorities include (i) growing revenue through organic program wins and acquisitions; (ii) improving financial results including operating margins, return on invested capital (ROIC) and cash flow performance; (iii) developing and enhancing profitable relationships with leading customers across our strategic target market segments; (iv) broadening the range of services we offer to our customers; and (v) growing our capabilities in services and technologies that can expand our revenue base beyond our traditional areas of EMS expertise.
+We believe that success in these areas will result in improved financial performance and enhanced shareholder value.

-We have established financial targets that we will be working towards over the next three years.
-These targets include achieving a compound annual revenue growth rate of 6% to 8%, achieving annual operating margin of 3.5% to 4.0%, generating annual ROIC of greater than 20%, and generating annual free cash flow of between \$100 million and \$200 million.
+We have established financial targets that we will be working towards through fiscal 2012.
+These targets include achieving a compound annual revenue growth rate of 6% to 8%, and generating the following performance on various non-GAAP measures: annual operating margin of 3.5% to 4.0%, annual ROIC of greater than 20%, and annual free cash flow of between \$100 million and \$200 million.
 Based on our current assumptions, we are tracking to meet these targets.
-These targets are subject to change based on, among other factors, the overall economic environment, the success of our specific customers, and the rate, pace and scale of investments we may choose to make over the next three years.
-Operating margin, ROIC and free cash flow are non-GAAP measures without standardized meanings and are not necessarily comparable to similar measures presented by other companies.
-For more information on non-GAAP measures, see page 16.
+These targets are subject to change based on, among other factors, the overall economic environment, the success of our specific customers, and the rate, pace and scale of investments we may choose to make over the 3-year period.
+Our financial targets for operating margin, ROIC and free cash flow are non-GAAP measures without standardized meanings and are not necessarily comparable to similar measures presented by other companies.
+Management uses non-GAAP measures to (i) assess operating performance and the effective use and allocation of resources, (ii) provide more meaningful period-to-period comparisons of operating results, both internally and against operating results of competitors, (iii) enhance investors' understanding of the core operating results of our business and (iv) set management incentive targets.
+For more information on these non-GAAP measures, see pages 17-19.